 Degree Standards - Professional Development and Calibration for the External Examining System in the UK

-The project on degree standards, running from 2016 to 2021, is being managed by HEFCE on behalf of the devolved administrations.
-HEFCE have contracted the Higher Education Academy (HEA) to work across all four nations to facilitate a sector-owned development process focusing on the professional development for external examiners.
+The project on degree standards, running from 2016 to 2021, is being managed by the Office for Students on behalf of England and the devolved administrations in Northern Ireland and Wales.
+OfS have contracted Advance HE to work across the UK to facilitate a sector-owned development process focusing on the professional development for external examiners.
 The project has two interrelated parts:

 - Working with a range of higher education providers to design and pilot generic professional development for external examiners

 - Exploring different forms of calibration exercises with subject associations and Professional, Statutory and Regulatory Bodies (PSRBs)